Find out about the routes into the popular fields of journalism and writing.

 The Association of British Science Writers: Jobs advertises science-specific journalism roles.

-Writers are almost exclusively self-employed or employed on a freelance basis.
+Writers are almost exclusively self-employed.
 Most publishing houses will not accept unsolicited manuscripts, so consider employing an agent.

 - The Writers' and Artists' Yearbook (reference copy available in the Careers Service) lists literary agents